jg-digital-media/jgdm-100DaysOfCode/log/project-log-2019.md

   + It took me a while, but I curated my first set of Regular Expressions for practice, with the beginnings of a new page to go with it.

-  + MVP for server is now functional on a web host but not local host. made the following change to .htaccess
+  + MVP for server is now functional on a web host but not local host.

   + + **Technologies Used:** - HTML5, CSS, Regex, PHP